Skip to content

 Repetitions and Breathing Technique

 The current Guinness World Record for the longest time in a forearm plank is held by Josef Šálek from the Czech Republic.
-On March 2024, Donna Šálek set the record for the longest plank at 4 hours, 30 minutes, and 11 seconds.
+On May 20, 2023, at the age of 53, he held the plank position for an impressive 9 hours, 38 minutes, and 47 seconds (FITBOOK reported).
+For women, Donna-Jean Wilde from Canada holds the world record.
+In March 2024, at the age of 59, she completed a plank for 4 hours, 30 minutes, and 11 seconds (FITBOOK reported).

 Muscles Trained by Isometric Plank Variations

-All variations also enhance the deep muscles, particularly the transversus abdominis, which acts like an “inner corset muscle” and is crucial for stability, posture, and back health.
+All variations also promote the deep muscles, particularly the transversus abdominis, which acts like an “inner corset muscle” and is crucial for stability, posture, and back health.

-• The high plank engages the core, chest muscles, shoulders, triceps, quadriceps, and back.
+• The high plank engages the core, chest muscles, and shoulders.
+Triceps, quadriceps, and back are also engaged.

-• The cross body plank works the obliques, shoulders, hip flexors, and leg muscles.
+• The cross body plank particularly trains the oblique abdominal muscles.
+Additionally, shoulders, hip flexors, and leg muscles are engaged.

-• The arm reach plank challenges the core muscles, shoulders, and back while also engaging the chest, glutes, and deep stabilizing muscles.
+• The arm reach plank particularly challenges the core muscles, shoulders, and back.
+Additionally, the chest, glutes, and deep stabilizing muscles are trained.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.